wdawson/okta.github.io/_source/_reference/webfinger/index.md

 #### Response Example
 {:.api .api-response .api-response-example}

 In this example, there is already a rule configured that has a user identifier condition which says that users with the domain `example.com` should be routed to a configured SAML IdP.
-However, we supplied a `rel` parameter of `http://openid.net/specs/connect/1.0/issuer` which limited the result to Okta
+However, we supplied a `rel` parameter of `http://openid.net/specs/connect/1.0/issuer` which limited the result to Okta:

 ~~~json
 {